gewarren/docs/docs/framework/wpf/advanced/walkthrough-hosting-wpf-content-in-win32.md

  The `GetHwnd` method takes size and position information plus the parent window handle and returns the window handle of the hosted [!INCLUDE[TLA2#tla_winclient](../../../../includes/tla2sharptla-winclient-md.md)] content.

 > [!NOTE]
 > You cannot use a `#using` directive for the `System::Windows::Interop` namespace.
 Doing so creates a name collision between the <xref:System.Windows.Interop.MSG> structure in that namespace and the MSG structure declared in winuser.h.
-You must instead use fully-qualified names to access the contents of that namespace.
+You must instead use fully qualified names to access the contents of that namespace.

  [!code-cpp[Win32HostingWPFPage#GetHwnd](~/samples/snippets/cpp/VS_Snippets_Wpf/Win32HostingWPFPage/CPP/Win32HostingWPFPage.cpp#gethwnd)]